Table of Contents

 In plants, fertilization is defined as the fusion of the male and the female gamete to develop into a diploid zygote.
-After fertilization, a series of event occurs in the zygote to develop into a seed.
-Let us take an overview of the process of post fertilization, endosperm and embryo formation.
+After fertilization, a series of events occurs in the zygote to develop into a seed.
+Let us take an overview of the process of post-fertilization, endosperm and embryo formation.

 Post-fertilization is a series of events that takes place after fertilization to develop a seed from an ovule and a fruit from an ovary.

 - Endosperm development